 7.5% shipping and handling fee on the net amount (before taxes) of the order,

 with a minimum shipping and handling fee of $10.00.

 In HST provinces, add 15% to the shipping and handling fee.
 In other provinces and territories, add 5% to the shipping and handling fee.

 Mail orders must include the title, stock code number, and a cheque or money order for the price plus appropriate tax.
 Cheques or money orders must be made payable to the Minister of Finance.
 For information or assistance, call the NSSBB at 902-424-5516.

 The Nova Scotia School Book Bureau orders on demand.
 When full payment for learning resources has been received, your request will be processed.
 Please allow 3 - 6 weeks for delivery.

-School requests for a refund on cash purchases will be paid to the board, and they in turn will forward to the individual school.
+School requests for a refund on cash purchases will be paid to the Regional Centre for Education, and they in turn will forward to the individual school.

 Note that prices are subject to change throughout the school year.